 I've always been fascinated by macro photography, especially images of insects and amphibians.
 I sometimes spend hours looking at the work from some of the photographers I follow on flickr.

-I had done some research and realized that while macro was interesting, it was challenging to do it well and I possibly need specialty lenses and other equipment.
+I had done some web searching and realized that while macro was interesting, it was challenging to do it well, and I possibly needed speciality lenses and other equipment.
 I wasn't sure macro was something I would want to do often enough to justify the cost of a dedicated macro lens.
 I bought a focus rail and macro extension tubes.
 The first set of extension tubes did not support auto-focusing or allow control of aperture.
 This made things difficult for me.
 But in my trial and error struggle with the focus rail and manually adjusting shutter speed, aperture and adjusting focal point, I learned a lot.
 You can see some of my earlier efforts on my flickr.

 Focus stacked image.

 But I also learned that technique alone was not enough.
 I wanted help with ideas for what to shoot and "seeing" in macro.
-I wanted to learn what I could while stuck indoor during the winter.
-Wouldn't it be great if I could spend some time with a talent photographer and instructor to help me find fun things I could do with macro?
+I wanted to learn what I could do while stuck indoors during the winter.
+Wouldn't it be great if I could spend some time with a talented photographer and instructor to help me find fun things I could do with macro photographs?
 Enter, Loren Fisher.

-A few weeks ago, I attended a half day macro photography workshop.
+A few weeks ago, I attended a half-day macro photography workshop.
 Loren hosted at his studio in Somerville.
 There are about twenty students in the class, many of them I had met before at other photography events in the area.
 There were a few new faces.
-Some people had traveled from New York and other neighboring states to attend the class.[exif id="24531"]
+Some people had travelled from New York and other neighbouring states to attend the class.[exif id="24531"]

 This was my first macro photography workshop and Loren planned a day of indoor macro fun.
-Loren started with a presentation explaining what macro is and is not, and giving us equipment tips and techniques.
-But more so he wanted his students to experiment; to pay attention to what we were seeing.
+Loren started with a presentation explaining macro and not and giving us equipment tips and techniques.
+But more so, he wanted his students to experiment, to pay attention to what we were seeing.

-Loren setup several studio rooms with different props and paired us off.
-One window lit room let in the winter day sunlight onto a bouquet of flowers.
-One interior room had a glass into which we poured seltzer water and photographed the bubbles coming off an inserted lemon.
+Loren set up several studio rooms with different props and paired us off.
+One window lit room let in the winter day sunlight onto a bouquet.
+One interior space had a glass into which we poured seltzer water and photographed the bubbles coming off an inserted lemon.
 In another interior room, we photographed light through oil and water in a Pyrex dish.
-In two more window lit exterior rooms we photographed an antique bellows camera and M&Ms with the image refracted through glycerin and plexiglass.[exif id="24530"]
+We photographed an antique bellows camera and M&Ms with the image refracted through glycerin and plexiglass in two more window-lit exterior spaces.[exif id="24530"]